Bat-Fam

-Bat-Fam is an American animated comedy superhero series created by Mike Roth and Jase Ricci, based on the DC Comics character Batman and produced by Warner Bros.
+Bat-Fam is an American animated comedy superhero sitcom television series created by Mike Roth (a writer on Regular Show) and Jase Ricci, based on the DC Comics character Batman and produced by Warner Bros.
 Animation.
 The series is a follow-up to the film Merry Little Batman (2023).
 The series stars Luke Wilson, Yonas Kibreab, James Cromwell, Haley Tju, London Hughes, Michael Benyaer, and Bobby Moynihan.
 Roth serves as showrunner.

 The series premiered on Amazon Prime Video on November 10, 2025.

 Plot

 Following the events of Merry Little Batman, the series explores the lives of Bruce Wayne / Batman, Damian Wayne / Little Batman, and Alfred Pennyworth, alongside three new guests at Wayne Manor, as they explore life as a superhero family.